open-mpi/ompi/opal/mca/memory/ptmalloc2/README-open-mpi.txt

 any form of malloc, for example (which seems fairly obvious, but it's worth mentioning :-) ).
 This function is one of the determining steps as to whether we'll use the internal ptmalloc2 allocator or not.
-It performs checks including (but not limited to; see hooks.c for the most up-to-date set of tests):

-- see if the OMPI_MCA_mpi_leave_pinned environment variable is set.
-  Yes, I know this is a horrid abstraction violation, but this function may be invoked pre-main -- it's certainly before MCA parameters have been setup.
-So just getenv() and see if it has been set.
-- look for the hard-coded filename /sys/class/infiniband.
-- if the env variable was not set, but the file is there, enable our ptmalloc2.
+Several checks are performed:

+- Was either the MCA params mpi_leave_pinned or mpi_leave_pinned_pipeline set?
+- Is a driver found to be active indicating that an OS-bypass network is in effect (OpenFabrics, MX, Open-MX, ...etc.)
-- if the env variable was set to 0, disable our ptmalloc2
+- Was an environment variable set indicating that we want to disable this component?

-- if the env variable is set to -1, enable our ptmalloc2 if the file was found
-- if the env variable is any other value, enable our ptmalloc2
-- if we're enabling our ptmalloc2, initialize ptmalloc (via ptmalloc_init()) and then set the 4 hooks to point to our name-shifted ptmalloc2 functions
+If the $OMPI_MCA_memory_ptmalloc2_disable or the $FAKEROOTKEY env variables are set, we don't enable the memory hooks.

+We then use the following matrix to determine whether to enable the memory hooks or not (explanation of the matrix is below):

+       lp / lpp   yes   no   runtime   not found
+       yes        yes   yes  yes       yes
+       no         yes   no   no        no
+       runtime    yes   no   runtime   runtime
+       not found  yes   no   runtime   runtime

+lp = leave_pinned (the rows), lpp = leave_pinned_pipeline (the columns)
+yes = found that variable to be set to "yes" (i.e., 1) no = found that variable to be set to "no" (i.e., 0) runtime = found that variable to be set to "determine at runtime" (i.e., -1) not found = that variable was not set at all

+Hence, if we end up on a "yes" block in the matrix, we enable the hooks.
+If we end up in a "no" block in the matrix, we disable the hooks.
+If we end up in a "runtime" block in the matrix, then we enable the hooks *if* we can find indications that an OS bypass network is present and available for use (e.g., OpenFabrics, MX, Open-MX, ...etc.).

-Hence, sometime during process startup, this function will definitely be called.
+To be clear: sometime during process startup, this function will definitely be called.
 It will either set the 4 hook functions to point to our name-shifted ptmalloc2 functions, or it won't.
 If the 4 hook functions are set, then the underlying glibc allocator will always call our 4 functions in all the relevant places instead of calling its own functions.
 Specifically: the process is calling the underlying glibc allocator, but that underlying glibc allocator will make function pointer callbacks to our name-shifted ptmalloc2 functions to actually do the work.

 Note that because we know our ptmalloc will not be providing all 5 hook variables (because we want to use the underlying glibc hook